dhelonious/mastodon-snap/README.md

     SMTP_ENABLE_STARTTLS=always
     SMTP_FROM_ADDRESS="Mastodon <mastodon@example.com>"

+> Note that SMTP is not necessarily required for a single user instance.
+However, the use of an SMTP service is highly recommended when running a server.

 ## Elasticsearch

 Elasticsearch provides some advanced search features and is required for the posts to be searchable at all.
 Due to its size, Elasticsearch is not included in this snap.
 An [external installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) can be used by adding the following lines to `/var/snap/mastodon-server/common/mastodon.conf`: